oci-hpc/oci-openfoam-workshop/README.md

 	<pre>
 	vncserver
 	</pre>
 	3.2.
-On your local machine, open the client application for VNC, VNC Viewer.\
+On your local machine, open VNC Viewer.\
 	3.3.
 Enter **localhost:5901** into the searchbar and press return.\
 	3.4.
 Enter the password **HPC_oci1** when prompted.\
 	3.5.
 Click through the default options (**Next**, **Skip**) to get to the end with the VNC setup wizard: